Gangs of New York: Soundtrack

 Robbie Robertson supervised the soundtrack's collection of eclectic pop, folk, and neo-classical tracks.
+The score is by Howard Shore.
+The rest of the selections included on the soundtrack album are a mix of contemporary pop and world music compositions and tunes from mid-nineteenth century Ireland.

 Historical accuracy

 Scorsese received both praise and criticism for historical depictions in the film.
-In a PBS interview for the History News Network, George Washington University Professor Tyler Anbinder said that the visuals and discrimination of immigrants in the film were historically accurate, but both the amount of violence depicted and the number of Chinese, particularly female, immigrants were greater in the film than in reality.
+In a PBS interview for the History News Network, George Washington University Professor Tyler Anbinder said that the visuals and discrimination against immigrants in the film were historically accurate, but both the amount of violence depicted and the number of Chinese, particularly female, immigrants were greater in the film than in reality.

 Asbury's book described the Bowery Boys, Plug Uglies, True Blue Americans, Shirt Tails, and Dead Rabbits, who were named after their battle standard, a dead rabbit on a pike.
 The book also described William Poole, the inspiration for William "Bill the Butcher" Cutting, a member of the Bowery Boys, a bare-knuckle boxer, and a leader of the Know Nothing political movement.
 Poole did not come from the Five Points and was assassinated nearly a decade before the Draft Riots.
 Both the fictional Bill and the real one had butcher shops, but Poole is not known to have killed anyone.
-The book also described other famous gangsters from the era such as Red Rocks Farrell, Slobbery Jim and Hell-Cat Maggie, who filed her front teeth to points and wore artificial brass fingernails.

 Anbinder said that Scorsese's recreation of the visual environment of mid-19th-century New York City and the Five Points "couldn't have been much better".
 All sets were built completely on the exterior stages of Cinecittà Studios in Rome.
-By 1860, New York City had 200,000 mostly Catholic Irish immigrants in a population of 800,000.

-According to Paul S. Boyer, "The period from the 1830s to the 1850s was a time of almost continuous disorder and turbulence among the urban poor.
-The decade from 1834–1844 saw more than 200 major gang wars in New York City alone, and in other cities the pattern was similar."